 Oregonians with disabilities hold a variety of jobs.
 The relative popularity of occupations is fairly similar for people with and without a disability, except relatively fewer people with a disability work in management, business, science, and arts occupations and relatively more work in service occupations and production, transportation and material moving occupations.

 This may be a reflection of different educational outcomes for Oregonians with disabilities.
-About half as many held a bachelor’s degree or higher; 17 percent of people with a disability had a bachelor’s degree or higher versus 35 percent without a disability.
-Sixteen percent of people with a disability didn’t graduate high school versus only 9 percent of people without a disability.
+About half as many held a bachelor’s degree or higher; 18 percent of people with a disability had a bachelor’s degree or higher versus 36 percent of those without a disability.
+Fifteen percent of people with a disability didn’t graduate high school versus only 8 percent of people without a disability.

 Occupational differences also portend the smaller proportion of people with disabilities in higher income groups.
-About 29 percent of people ages 16 and over without a disability earned $50,000 or more in the 12 months prior to answering the 2012 to 2016 surveys versus only 18 percent of people with a disability.
+About 31 percent of working people ages 16 and over without a disability earned $50,000 or more in the 12 months prior to answering the 2013 to 2017 survey versus only 19 percent of people with a disability.

 Barriers to Optimal Employment